JonElsey/python-fundamentals-course-day2/_episodes/06-next-steps.md

 * Break down problems into smaller ones

   Think like a scientist - if we see a big problem, it is often constructive to break it down into several smaller ones, then build them together to find the solution.
-As tempting as it is to write big long scripts with lots of repeated code, if you can, don't!
+As tempting as it is to write big long scripts with lots of repeated (read: copy and pasted) code, if you can, don't!
 Think about problems before you solve them - how can we decompose it into functions that solve one specific problem each, and then bring it all together?

 This can be a huge time saver as well - often you'll write bits of code that solve similar problems - why not just re-use the same functions/code from your previous project?
 I have an ever-evolving list of useful functions I've written to solve specific (often menial) problems I often face when doing data analysis/visualisation.